Abdulrahman-BinRabiah/Abdulrahman-BinRabiah.github.io/_pages/about.md

 <div class="intro">
 	<p align="justify">
 		I am Ahmad Bin Rabiah, a 1st year PhD student in computer science at <a href="https://cse.ucsd.edu/">UCSD</a>, where I am fortunate to be advised by <a href="https://cseweb.ucsd.edu/~jmcauley/">Julian McAuley</a>.
 My research interests lie in the intersection of machine learning, generative models, personalization, and recommender systems.
-My primary aspiration is to evolve the capacity of machines to perceive, understand, and cater preferences in a more sophisticated manner.<br><be>
+My primary aspiration is to evolve the capacity of machines to perceive, understand, and cater preferences in a more sophisticated manner.<br><br>

 		I completed my Master's in Electrical and Computer Engineering at <a href="https://engineering.purdue.edu/ECE">Purdue University</a> — Hail Purdue!
 It was during this time, in collaboration with Professor <a href="https://www.qiguo.org">Qi Guo</a>, that I sharpened my expertise in machine learning and computer vision.
 Our efforts led to a refined method for enhancing image reconstruction in multi-camera systems.<br><br>